-- Sort by species all unmarketable fish from other fish, when identifiable to species. - Clearly identify, mark, or label all containers with fish below the minimum size as containing undersized fish, the fishing vessel from which they were offloaded, and the date of offloading. - Report all fish below the minimum size, and all unmarketable fish, as instructed by NMFS.
-Selection of maximized retention trips for review: - Sector EM trips are selected for review when NMFS receives the eVTR for a trip.
-Trips will be randomly selected and each trip has the same probability of being selected for review.
-The video review rate for fishing year 2023 will be announced at a later date. - o The sampling unit selected for review will be a complete trip. - O A list of trips selected for review are loaded into the NOAA Fishery Monitoring Web Portal on a weekly basis.
-EM service providers may access the trip selection list via the Web Portal. - o The EM service provider completes the primary video review, which includes: - Review of all raw sensor and image data to confirm completeness of trip; - Review of sensor data to annotate start/end times and locations, and identify number of hauls; - Review hauls to annotate any discard events and generate the EM Detail File according to specifications provided by NMFS; and - Submit the EM Detail File to the NEMIS API. - The EM service provider should complete the primary video review and submit the EM Detail Report within 10 business days of the trip selection. - NMFS will use the same catch accounting methodology used for ASM vessels to account for discards for the maximized retention EM program (i.e., observed trips and discard rates): - Trips observed by a NEFOP observer will be charged ACE based on actual discards, if any are recorded by the observer; and - Trips that are not observed by a NEFOP observer will receive: - A discard rate of zero for allocated groundfish stocks; and - A non-zero discard rate based on NEFOP data for unallocated groundfish stocks. - O The maximized retention EM program will be assigned a separate discard rate strata from ASM vessels. - NMFS will use dealer data to account for all landed catch with regards to catch accounting, including sublegal-sized catch. - DSM data will be compared to dealer data to verify that dealers are accurately reporting sublegal catch.
+- of being selected for review.
+The video review rate for fishing year 2025-2026 will be announced separately. - o The sampling unit selected for review will be a complete trip. - A list of trips selected for review are loaded into the NOAA Fishery Monitoring Web Portal on a weekly basis.
+EM service providers may access the trip selection list via the Web Portal. - O The EM service provider completes the primary video review, which includes: - Review of all raw sensor and image data to confirm completeness of trip; - Review of sensor data to annotate start/end times and locations, and identify number of hauls; - Review hauls to annotate any discard events and generate the EM Detail File according to specifications provided by NMFS; and - Submit the EM Detail File to the NEMIS API. - The EM service provider should complete the primary video review and submit the EM Detail Report within 10 business days of the trip selection. - NMFS will use the same catch accounting methodology used for ASM vessels to account for discards for the maximized retention EM program (i.e., observed trips and discard rates): - Trips observed by a NEFOP observer will be charged ACE based on actual discards, if any are recorded by the observer; and - o Trips that are not observed by a NEFOP observer will receive: - A discard rate of zero for allocated groundfish stocks; and - A non-zero discard rate based on NEFOP data for unallocated groundfish stocks. - $\circ\,\,$ The maximized retention EM program will be assigned a separate discard rate strata from ASM vessels. - NMFS will use dealer data to account for all landed catch with regards to catch accounting, including sublegal-sized catch. - DSM data will be compared to dealer data to verify that dealers are accurately reporting sublegal catch.